 Best outdoor speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best outdoor speakers you can buy in 2021.

 Fully waterproof speakers are a great option and will survive a lengthy dip in your private pool (you lucky thing, you!) while splashproof speakers can shrug off a bit of rain with the best of us.
 Most portable speakers feature hooks or handles for carrying plus Bluetooth wireless connectivity.
-Some models even offer access to voice assistants, should you need to ask Alexa how much longer the stew will take to cook, or the chances of rain this weekend.
+Some models even offer access to voice assistants, should you need to ask Alexa which tier we're currently in or the chances of sun this weekend.

 All of these relatively dinky models are great for slinging in a bag, but don't be fooled: there are plenty of high-fidelity options if you want to really level up the sound quality outside.
 Read on for our pick of the best outdoor speakers, each with a full, in-depth What Hi-Fi? review attached.
 We'll let you choose your own new favourite.

 The Wonderboom 2 cements Ultimate Ears' reputation for creating cute, brilliant-sounding portable speakers.
 The 13-hour battery life is enough for any al-fresco extravaganza, while an IP67 rating means it won't freak out if you drop it in a pool.